redox-os/website/content/donate.en.md

 ## Redox OS Nonprofit

 Redox OS has a Colorado (US) incorporated nonprofit that manages donations.
-This nonprofit is not currently tax-exempt, but is working on acquiring `501(c)(3)` status.
-Donations to the Redox OS nonprofit will be used as determined by the Redox OS board of directors.
+This nonprofit is not tax-exempt.
+Donations to the Redox OS nonprofit will be used as determined by the Redox OS volunteer board of directors.

 You can donate to Redox OS the following ways:

  - [Patreon](https://www.patreon.com/redox_os)
  - [Donorbox](https://donorbox.org/redox-os)
- - For donations larger than $1000, or for more donation options, please contact donate@redox-os.org
+ - For more donation options, please contact donate@redox-os.org

 ## Jeremy Soller